 August is National Romance Awareness Month.

 Romance is being in for the long haul.
 It’s knowing your partner is there with unwavering, enduring love, as well as affection, and passion.
-It’s knowing the intensity of their feelings is lasting, not just someone who is flirting and moving on.
-It’s being able to talk about memories, shared experiences, reminders of what made you fall in love, dreams for the future, how much you appreciate them, and why you still love them.
+It’s knowing the intensity, the specificity of their feelings is lasting, not just someone who is flirting and moving on.
+Love letters are one of the most popular ways to personalize feelings in a way that could potentially last forever.
+Talk about memories, shared experiences, reminders of what made you fall in love, dreams for the future, how much you appreciate them, and why you still love them.

 The main thing here is to be together and to be fully, wholly present with your partner.